timothypratley/power-turtle/resources/public/conj2017-slides.md

 * lein-cban creates translation wrappers
   - you can use it translate libraries of code
-* cban has several translations of clojure.core
+* cban currently has translations of clojure.core to Spanish, Korean, Thamil, and Indonesian
-* Works in ClojureScript
+* Clojure and ClojureScript
-* Generated wrappers work better with IDEs than var importing
-  - You can navigate to definitions, get docstrings, and arity

 ---